2binfree/proceduralForm/README.md

 # proceduralForm
-one way to use procedural web developpement
+**One way to use the procedural PHP in web developement**

-clone repository
+1. clone repository
-open in phpstorm
+2. open in phpstorm
-go to your editor console
+3. go to your editor terminal

-run :  php -S localhost:8080 -t .
+4. run :  php -S localhost:8080 -t .